 |Lower startup cost||High startup cost|

-There are numerous benefits that a virtual business phone solution offers over a traditional telephone.
+There are numerous benefits that a virtual phone system offers over a traditional telephone.

-First, these systems are highly scalable, meaning that companies can start with basic VoIP phone service and gradually add on new features or additional users on an as-needed basis.
+First, virtual phone systems are highly scalable, meaning that companies can start with basic VoIP phone service and gradually add on new features or additional users on an as-needed basis.

 This means the phone system is not only customized to the specific needs of a business – and can grow with it – but also that users will avoid paying for features they don’t need.